wrightmicahc/CBIP/README.md

 residual_fuels <- readRDS("data/Tiles/output/residual_fuels/300/20_Proportional_Thin-None-70-30-first-No-No-49-300-0.rds")
 ```

-To run the emissions scenario_emissions function on the entire tile set, run the run_for_all_emissions.R script.
-It simply sources the run_all function, as shown below.
+The run_all function can run any number of the tiles.
 The run_all function has an optional argument t_range, which is a integer vector or sequence of tile ID numbers.
 The default is NULL, which runs all tiles.
-WARNING: This takes quite a while to run, and require a lot of disk space.
+WARNING: This takes quite a while to run, and requires a lot of disk space.
+There is a second argument save_runtime, which defaults to TRUE.
+This saves an .rds file with the runtime, "run_time.rds", in the main project directory.

 ```
-# runs everything from bash
-Rscript run_for_all_emissions.R

-# runs everything from Rstudio
+# runs all tiles
 source("scripts/emissions_model/run_all.R")
 run_all()

-# run first 100 tiles
+# run first 100 tiles from Rstudio
-run_all(1:100)
+run_all(t_range = 1:100)
 ```
 ## What it does

-The scenario_emissions function estimates fuel consumption, emissions, and residual fuels for all  of the 704 fixed scenarios.
+The scenario_emissions function sourced by run_all estimates fuel consumption, emissions, and residual fuels for all  of the 704 fixed scenarios.
 The individual scenarios are stored in a .csv file which can be accessed at "data/SERC/scenarios.csv".

 The function loads pre-processed spatial attributes that have been converted from raster to a tabular format with x-y location indicator columns.
 All spatial data use the California (Teale) Albers projetion.
 The CRS is below: